REP YOUR BUSINESS!

 Feature your business here by becoming a sponsor of STooPS.

-Despite the trying times we are facing, STooPS is still committed to uniting our community both locally and virtually through art.
-Since you all can't come to us, this year we will come to you...
+Despite the trying times we faced, STooPS is still committed to uniting our community both locally and virtually through art.
+As we emerge from the pandemic, STooPS is excited to bring you some amazing art right in our hood!

 STooPS stands in solidarity with #BLACKLIVESMATTER